 - The petition cannot be debated at the meeting where it is presented.

-- The subsequent options for a petition are outlined in Meetings Standing Orders (POL-3127) [PDF 0.3MB] - refer to page 4, point 6 on petitions.
+- The subsequent options for a petition are outlined in GOV-017-P Statutory and Non-Statutory Meetings of Council Policy (including standing orders) - refer to Item 6.11 Petitions/Presentations.